 · The Ministry of Chemicals & Petrochemicals has set up four PCPIRs in the states of Andhra Pradesh (Vishakhapatnam), Gujarat (Dahej), Odisha (Paradeep) and Tamil Nadu (Cuddalore and Nagapattinam).

 · These four PCPIRs are expected to attract investment of around USD 117 billion, generating employment for 34 lakh persons.
-Till date, investments worth USD 28 billion have been made employing around 2.93 lakh persons.
+To date, investments worth USD 28 billion have been made employing around 2.93 lakh persons.

 Setting up of Plastic Parks:

-· Plastic Parks in States of Madhya Pradesh, Odisha, Assam & Tamil Nadu are being set up under the scheme of Plastic Parks.
+· Plastic Parks in the States of Madhya Pradesh, Odisha, Assam & Tamil Nadu are being set up under the scheme of Plastic Parks.

 Setting up of Centres of Excellence (COE) In Polymer Technology: